Can You Work on a Spain Student Visa? 2026 Official Rules (30 Hours/Week Explained)

 Need Help Planning Your Study and Work Strategy?

-Interlink Barcelona helps students understand their options and choose the right visa pathway based on their goals — whether that is pure language study, a combination of study and work, or the digital nomad route.
+Interlink Agency helps students understand their options and choose the right visa pathway based on their goals — whether that is pure language study, a combination of study and work, or the digital nomad route.

 We assist with: